akoskm/akoskm.com/clcub83l5000008jlhubb4i8k.md

 </body>
 ```

-Now you could write a test that checks if this specific prop value is printed in the DOM:
+Now we could write a test that checks if this specific prop value is printed in the DOM:

 ```javascript
   test("renders Container with the correct props", () => {